droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 (on 192.168.100.50)
 % sudo droonga-engine-catalog-generate \
     --hosts=192.168.100.50
+% sudo service droonga-engine restart
+% sudo service droonga-http-server restart
 ~~~

+To clear effects from previous benchmark, you should restart services before each test.

 After that the endpoint `192.168.100.50` works as a Droonga cluster with single node.
 Run the benchmark.